puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 everything it needs to connect to the database hosted on the database server.

-To allow all this information to be produced when we run Puppet on our database server and consumed by our webserver, we'll create a custom resource type called `sql`.
-Unlike a typical node resource our `sql` resource won't directly specify any changes on our nodes.
+To allow all this information to be produced when we run Puppet on our database server and be consumed by our webserver, we'll create a custom resource type called `sql`.
+Unlike a typical node resource, our `sql` resource won't directly specify any changes on our nodes.
 You can think of it as a sort of dummy resource.
 Once its parameters are set by the database component, it remains in the site level catalog where those parameters can be consumed by the